 Whether it is right after Thanksgiving or Christmas, chances are that you have some cooked turkey leftovers.
-If you’re looking for leftover turkey recipes that you can make in a slow cooker, you’ve come to the right place.
-Here’s a recipe for hearty turkey wild rice soup that’s sure to please.
+If you’re looking for leftover turkey recipes, you’ve come to the right place.
+Here’s a recipe for hearty turkey wild rice soup that you can make in the slow cooker!

 Ingredients in this Healthy Turkey Soup